 The cript became a cathedral in 7thcentury when altars got relics of two martyrs who were executed in nearby Solin, named Salona at the time.
 The martyrs were St. Anastasius and St. Dominus, later becoming the unofficial saint patron of the cathedral and the official saint patron of Split as a city.

 What also makes the cathedral unique is the collection of beautiful art that is the part of the building itself.
-For example, the front wooden gate made by master sculptor Andrija Buvina in 13thcentury are a perfect sacral artwork that depicts fragments of the resurrection life of Jesus Christ, from angel Gabriel’s visit to Virgin Mary resurrection.
+For example, the front wooden gate made by master sculptor Andrija Buvina in 13thcentury is a perfect sacral artwork that depicts fragments of the resurrection life of Jesus Christ, from angel Gabriel’s visit to the Virgin Mary resurrection.

-Besides the sacral part itself, the cathedral also hides archives with rare and ancient books, relics and other sacral objects.
+Besides the sacral part itself, the cathedral also hides archives with rare and ancient books, relics, and other sacral objects.